Philadelphia Social Security Disability Claims Process

 Following the initial application appointment, it is likely that you will be sent forms to complete and you may also be scheduled to see one of Social Security’s doctors.
 It is strongly recommended that any and all forms be reviewed by our firm before being returned to Social Security.
 It is also advisable that you speak with us before you attend the Social Security doctor’s appointment.

 From the time of the application, it is generally about 90-120 days before an initial level determination is made.
-In 2009, almost 65% of all initial applicants were denied benefits.
 If you are denied at this step, it does not mean that you do not have a viable case.
 Rather, if you believe that you are unable to work on a full-time basis, you should persevere with this process and file an appeal.

-After an Administrative Law Judge hearing, it usually takes four to six weeks to receive a decision, but at times it can take even longer.
+After the administrative hearing, it usually takes one to three months to receive a decision.
 If your case is successful, you will soon begin to receive your benefits.
-In most cases, disability awards include past benefits as well as continuing monthly payments.
+In most cases, disability awards include past due benefits as well as continuing monthly payments.